Let’s set the scene: You are hunched over your laptop or phone, your head leaning forward as if trying to peek into the screen’s soul.

 Anatomy 101: Understanding Blood Flow to the Brain

-How Forward Head Posture Affects Blood Circulation
+How Forward Head Posture Affects Blood Circulation?

 Okay, here is where things get alarming.